-The Issuer is licensed under the Banking Law to issue Belgian covered bonds.
 The following is a brief summary of certain features of the Belgian Covered Bonds Legislation governing the issuance of Belgian covered bonds as at the date of this Base Prospectus, which legislation may be supplemented, amended, modified or varied whether by legislative enactment or by way of judicial decisions and administrative pronouncements including, possibly, with retroactive effect.
 This summary does not purport to be, and is not, a complete description of all aspects of the Belgian legislative and regulatory framework pertaining to Belgian covered bonds and prospective Covered Bondholders should also read the detailed information set out elsewhere in this Base Prospectus.
 The original language of the Belgian Covered Bonds Legislation is Dutch and French.
 The following summary is provided in English only for the sake of convenience.
 In the event of any doubt, the original Dutch or French language version of the Belgian Covered Bonds Legislation should be consulted.